joakimremler/YRGO_docker_stack_sworm/README.md

 ## 3. Stack with Wordpress and mysql

-Create a stackfile called `wordpress.yml` this should contain a [wordpress](https://hub.docker.com/_/wordpress/) installation and mysql database.
+Create a new stackfile called `wordpress.yml` this should contain a [wordpress](https://hub.docker.com/_/wordpress/) installation and mysql database.
 [Deploy](https://docs.docker.com/engine/reference/commandline/deploy/#parent-command) this with name `wordpress`.

-When you se that this service is up and running you should [remove](https://docs.docker.com/engine/reference/commandline/stack_rm/) this stack.
+When you se that this service is up and running on `Visualizer` you should [remove](https://docs.docker.com/engine/reference/commandline/stack_rm/) this stack.

 ## 4. Save data when container restarts